UBC-MDS/programming-in-python-for-data-science/chapters/en/module7.md

 _**Make sure you remove the hash (`#`) symbol in the coding portions of this question.
 We have commented them so that the line won't execute and you can test your code after each step.**_

 Let's take the function named `cleanup()` which drops duplicate rows and columns.
-Rewrite the function code (not the docstring, that's OK) so that it's written with necessary spaces and indentations
+Rewrite the function code (not the docstring) so that it's written with necessary spaces and indentations.

 Tasks:
 - Amend the function `cleanup()` so that it adopts an approach that has spaces where necessary and blank space is removed.
-Make sure that you have indentations and line spaces where necessary.
+Make sure that you have indentations and empty lines where necessary.

 <codeblock id="07_14">